mansona/simplabs-git-workshop/slides/git-workshop.md

 - we're editing `README.md` which is tracked by git
 - git reports the file as changed
 - so what does this staged for commit mean?
-  - we'll see that the text on this slide is not precisely correct

 ---